uritrejo/eforms-gpp-service/README.md

 -   [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)
 -   [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)
 -   [Building a RESTful Web Service with Spring Boot Actuator](https://spring.io/guides/gs/actuator-service/)

+## 🎓 Academic Context

+This library was developed as part of research at **Politecnico di Milano** focusing on the digitalization and automation of Green Public Procurement processes.
+It aims to bridge the gap between environmental policy and practical procurement implementation.

+_Making public procurement greener, one notice at a time_ 🌱